Sutured manifold hierarchies and the Thurston norm: Introduction

-By \cite[Construction 4.16]{gabai_foliations_1987}, the whole information on a hierarchy can be reorganised in a branched surface carrying the foliation.
-For this to be done, we require the taut sutured manifold hierarchy to be \emph{groomed} (see Definitions \ref{def: groomed} and \ref{def: hierarchies}).
-By Theorem \ref{thm: hierarchy}, this requirement is not restrictive.
+The above strategy can be incorporated into a general approach to compute the Thurston norm of a compact, orientable $3$-manifold.
+We can synthetically outline its steps as: By \cite[Construction 4.16]{gabai_foliations_1987}, the whole information on a hierarchy can be reorganised in a branched surface carrying the foliation.
 The step of computing the Euler class of a foliation, given a branched surface $\mc B$ carrying it, is addressed in \cite{maw_dual_graph}.
 The idea is to use the dual graph of the branched surface to define a simplicial $1$-cycle called the \emph{maw dual graph} $\Gamma_m(\mc B)$.
 The graph $\Gamma_m(\mc B)$ represents the Poincar\'e dual of the relative Euler class of any foliation carried by $\mc B$.
-We emphasise that the only real novelty in this method is the passage from hierarchies to Euler classes via the maw dual graph.
+We emphasise that the only real novelty in the proposed method is the passage from hierarchies to Euler classes via the maw dual graph.
+In Section \ref{sec: pretzels}, we illustrate this method while computing the Thurston norm in the exteriors of alternating $3$-component pretzel links.

-Notice that the process above easily extends to the case where, instead of just $S$ and $S_1$, we consider more surfaces $S, S_1,...,S_k$.
-In this setting, we proceed as well to find a taut hierarchy for $S$.
-We then verify that all surfaces $S_1, \cdots, S_k $ are algebraically fully marked with respect to a carried foliation.